TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

 - [ ] REFACTOR: Move the AFA data handle from the animator to a component attached to the entity.
     - Bc it seems like everything that needs to use the AFA data handle part of the animator is accessing it from _not_ the renderer, so it should be somewhere else.

+- [ ] BUGFIX: When selecting an object that has a debug mesh render job, when you switch context from level editor to animation frame action data editor, it crashes bc it can't find the mesh job renderable (dangling pointer).